 Just before entering on the road of his passion, Jesus washed the feet of his disciples as a sign of his love and service, and then offered them his body and blood as food and drink.
 These two acts belong together – they are both an expression of God’s determination to show us the fullness of his love.

 - 7:00 pm Foot washing, Holy Communion, stripping the altar, watch at the altar of repose in the chapel.

-- 9:00 pm – morning Vigil at the altar of repose – We keep vigil overnight at the altar in the chapel, surrounded by flowers in an indoor garden, as Jesus invited his disciples to stay with him, watch and pray in Gethsemane.
+- 9:00 pm – morning Vigil at the altar of repose – We keep vigil overnight at the altar in the chapel, surrounded by flowers in an indoor garden, as Jesus invited his disciples to stay with him and watch and pray in Gethsemane.

 On Good Friday, we remember Christ’s crucifixion and death.
 Through the cross Jesus paid the price, not so we would not have to, but so that we would in fact know that there is a price for truth and love: everything.

 - 5:30 pm Good Friday Family Worship – Come and worship in a short and memorable service especially created to help explain God’s great love for all of us in a way that young children can understand.
 All ages are welcome to explore faith at interactive stations, share simple prayers and hear a message about God’s great love.
 Share Holy Communion from reserved sacrament.

 - 7:00 pm Good Friday worship using the Book of Common Prayer; Holy Communion from reserved sacrament.